bert2/love-linq-hate-loops/README.md

 The only acceptable `for` loop is the one that has only one statement in it's body and does not need curly braces.
 In fact it should be enforced that loops are defined without curly braces to make sure they always have single-statement bodies.

-Make the loop body a method in case it needs more statements.
-All dependencies should be parameters of that method.

-Still a for loop should only be used when the performance gain due to in-place editing of collections really is needed.

 ```C#
 void Main() {
     var foos = new[] { new Foo(), null, new Foo() };